-We performed the procedures outlined in our audit plan.
+We have performed the procedures outlined in our audit plan.
 We did not identify any significant weaknesses in the Council's arrangements to ensure it took properly informed decisions and deployed resources to achieve planned and sustainable outcomes for taxpayers and local people, and working with partner and other third parties.

-We therefore issued an unqualified Value for Money conclusion on the 17 February 2021.
+We therefore issued an unqualified value for money conclusion on the 1 December 2020.